 8. Enjoy a sensory friendly or autism friendly performance or show.

-Check venues for events: BergenPac, Mayo Performing Arts, Paper Mill Playhouse, State Theatre New Jersey, Union County Performing Arts Center.
-Upcoming NYC Broadway shows: Frozen Sun Nov 4, 2018, Aladdin Sun Mar 3, 2019.
+Check venues for events: Union County Performing Arts Center, BergenPac, Mayo Performing Arts, Paper Mill Playhouse, State Theatre New Jersey, Upcoming shows:

 9. Watch a sensory friendly movie at select AMC Theaters.

-Films shown at AMC Theaters on the 2nd and 4th Saturday (family friendly) and Tuesday evenings (mature audiences) of every month.
+Enjoy the magic of the movies every month in an environment that’s a little quieter and a little brighter.
+Getting up to dance, walk, shout and sing is all part of the experience at an AMC Sensory Friendly Film.
+Sensory Friendly Films are scheduled on the second and fourth Saturday, and the second and fourth Wednesday of every month.
 Lights are turned up and sound is down.
 AMC Brick, AMC Clifton, AMC Freehold, AMC Loews Jersey Gardens, AMC Mountainside, AMC New Brunswick, AMC Rockaway, AMC Wayne, AMC West Orange.

 10. Play and enjoy all-inclusive playgrounds.